4dcu-be/4dcu.be/_posts/2022/2022-06-05-pyscript_first_tests.md

 substantially.
 A current goto project to test new packages, tools, ...
 [WinstonCubeSim] I was able to turn into a working web app, including a few cool extra features (like fetching data from an external API) in an evening or two.
 Porting everything to JavaScript would have taken me longer, and now there is only one codebase to maintain for the CLI and web version.
-The app is quite niche, but check out [WinstonCubeSimPyScript] if you want to see the results
+The app is quite niche, but check out [WinstonCubeSimPyScript] if you want to see the results.

 # To Downside of PyScript